 Total amount payable: How much, including interest, you’ll repay over the course of your car finance agreement

 Monthly repayment: How much you’ll pay each month (in this case it’s £13,406.20 spread over 60 months)

 With hire purchase, the loan is secured against that car.
 So, until the agreement is paid off in full, the car remains the property of the finance company.

 Once you’ve finished paying all the monthly instalments, there may be a small fee to complete the agreement.

-Often known as an ‘option to purchase’ it is usually around £100 – £200, and once it’s paid, you officially become the legal owner of the car.
+It’s often known as an ‘option to purchase’, and is usually around £100 – £200, and once it’s paid, you officially become the legal owner of the car.

 When considering the affordability of your new car on hire purchase, it’s important to think of other costs that are involved, as well as your monthly repayment.

 These include the car tax, insurance, fuel, MOT, and repair costs.